-If you’re not yet a citizen, you can apply to become one as soon as you enlist, no matter how long you’ve lived in the U.S. Usually, you’d have to be a legal permanent resident for five years before applying, but this was waived under a July 2002 executive order by President George W. Bush to expedite the citizenship application process for members of the military was put in place in 2002.
+If you’re not yet a citizen, you can apply to become one as soon as you enlist.
+Normally, you’d have to be a legal permanent resident for five years before applying, but an expedited process for members of the military was put in place in 2002.

-You’ll need to earn a score of at least 25 on the pilot portion and a combined score of 50 on the pilot-navigator portions of the Air Force Officer Qualifying Test, an aptitude test similar to the SAT that takes three-and-a-half hours to complete.
+You’ll need to earn a score of at least 25 on the pilot portion and a combined score of 50 on the pilot-navigator portions of the Air Force Officer Qualifying Test.

-The test is divided into 12 sections and measures your academic aptitude, verbal and mathematical ability, and your personality.
+This is an aptitude test similar to the SAT.
+The test is divided into 12 sections and measures your academic aptitude, verbal, and mathematical ability, and personality traits.

 Aspiring pilots must be at least 5 feet 4 inches tall, but no more than 6 feet 5 inches tall, and they cannot be overweight.
 Their seated height must be between 34 and 40 inches.

 Vision can be no worse than 20/40 in either eye for near vision and 20/200 for distant vision and must be corrected to 20/20.